Bronx & Westchester Slip & Fall Attorney

 Take Action Now!
 Call a Bronx Slip and Fall Attorney

-To help you prove the negligence of the property owner responsible for your slip and fall accident, contact the experienced Bronx, New Rochelle, and Westchester slip and fall attorneys at Cavallo & Cavallo.
+To help you prove the negligence of the property owner responsible for your slip and fall accident, contact the experienced Bronx, Westchester, and Westchester slip and fall attorneys at Cavallo & Cavallo.
 A consultation with our legal team is always free, and we promise to fight hard to get you the compensation you deserve.
 Call us today at 914-235-8500 to set up your first appointment.